YigesMx/Transformer_FR2EN/report.md

 31.2803 What you fear is never as severe as what you can imagine, the fear that you allow to accumulate in your mind is worse than the situation that actually exists. is worse than the fact that exists.
 ```

-## Analysis of different Positional Encoding
+### Analysis of different Positional Encoding

-We can see that RoPE has the best performance in terms of BLEU-4 score, which can also be sensed from the example translation results.
+We can see that RoPE has the best performance in terms of BLEU-4 score, which can also be sensed apparently from the example translation results.

+However, considering that the authors of *Attention is All You Need* pointed out that learnable positional encoding should perform almost as well as sinusoidal positional encoding, the BLEU-4 performance of sinusoidal positional encoding here is not as good as expected, although the training loss & accuracy, validation loss are almost the same as learnable positional encoding.
+It's so strange that we assume that our training config is not good enough, or the model is not converged well.

-Here is some visualization of the attention weights of the three models:
+Here is some visualization of the attention weights of the three models: (with the same input text in `Translate Example Results`)

-！！！换图！！！

-### Sinusoidal Positional Encoding
+**Sinusoidal Positional Encoding:**

 ![sinusoidal attn](./assets/sinusoidal_attn.png)

-### Learnable Positional Encoding
+**Learnable Positional Encoding:**

 ![learnable attn](./assets/learnable_attn.png)

-### RoPE
+**RoPE:**

 ![rope attn](./assets/rope_attn.png)

+We can see that the attention weights of RoPE are firstly more focused on the whole sentence to retrieve the context information, then focus on the specific words to get the key information.
+The attention weights of Learnable Positional Encoding are more focused on the diagonal line, which means the model is more focused on the local information.

 ## Supplementary: The implementation of Transformer